MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

 3. From the value, remove **/_wmcs/licensing** from this string.
 For example: **https://5c6bb73b-1038-4eec-863d-49bded473437.rms.na.aadrm.com**

-    The remainin' string is the value to specify for your ServiceLocation parameter.
+    The remaining string is the value to specify for your **ServiceLocation** parameter.

-Example to install the client silently for [Office 2010](../known-issues.md#aip-for-windows-and-office-versions-in-extended-support) and Azure RMS: `AzInfoProtection_UL.exe /quiet ServiceLocation=https://5c6bb73b-1038-4eec-863d-49bded473437.rms.na.aadrm.com`
+Example to install the client silently for [Office 2010](../known-issues.md#aip-for-windows-and-office-versions-in-extended-support) and Azure RMS:

+`AzInfoProtection_UL.exe /quiet ServiceLocation=https://5c6bb73b-1038-4eec-863d-49bded473437.rms.na.aadrm.com`

 #### More information about the DowngradeDotNetRequirement installation parameter